jensrossbach/esphome-luxtronik-v1/README.md

 The following sections describe the most notable components contained in the firmware configuration file.

 ### Luxtronik Component
-The Luxtronik component is essential and must be added in order to use its sensors.
+The Luxtronik component (`luxtronik_v1`) is the heart of the Luxtronik platform and must be added in order to use the Luxtronik sensors, actors and actions.

 As this is a custom component which is not part of ESPHome, it must be imported explicitly.
 The easiest way is to load the component directly from this repository.